Party wall notice

 • Give your consent, allowing your neighbour to proceed with the construction work.

-• If you don’t respond to the notice, your neighbour may hire party wall surveyor to settle the dispute.
+• If you don’t respond to the notice, your neighbouring building owner may hire a party wall surveyor to settle the dispute.

 • If the neighbouring owner doesn’t do anything within 14 days of receiving the notice, there seems to be a problem.
-Your neighbour will appoint someone to resolve the issue.
+Your neighbour will appoint a party wall surveyor, emphasizing the need for a shared wall agreement.
+To resolve the issue.
 Or you can also seek a surveyor to represent your interests.

 If you are planning a renovation project or an extension, and the planned work has been established under the permit, serving the notice is a requirement to make the process easy, and it can save you from unnecessary delays.